KoenVanduffel/CR-6_Klipper/README.md

 /dev/serial/by-id/usb-Klipper_stm32f103xe_36FFD8054255373740662057-if00
 ```

-Replace the placeholder string in the [mcu] section of Klipper.cfg with actual output string displayed in your terminal
+Replace the placeholder string in the [mcu] section of print.cfg with actual output string displayed in your terminal

 ## From this point on, you should have a working Klipper installation, the full functionality of which you should now verify.